The Solution

 the author now only concerned himself with masses acting in pairs, in which the balance of potential energy remained untouched.
 The following concepts emerged:

-The concept is based on Bessler's description above.
 G1 and G2 work in pairs.
-The sketch shows an ideal situation.
 To overcome friction and initiate movement, G1 must be slightly heavier than G2.
-This is also described by Bessler above.
 The sketch illustrates the basic concept.
-If (as is presumably the case with Bessler) 16 weights are to be accommodated in the wheel, their size must be reduced accordingly.
 The only purpose here is that two weights are closer and the other two are further away from each other so that they do not collide with each other in the middle.
-If you arrange them in two levels one above the other, the distances can also be the same.
+If you arrange them in two layers, one above the other, the distances can also be the same.

-It is easy to understand that the mass G2 hitting the edge on the right produced the noise that the witnesses thought was a falling weight.
-They repeatedly reported that during one revolution it was heard eight times on the side that the wheel was currently turning.
-That is an indication for 8 couples.
-On the opposite side, the receding weight G2 produced no noise.
+It is easy to understand that the mass G2, striking the edge on the right side at 90°, produced the noise that the witnesses mistook for a falling weight.
+They repeatedly reported hearing it eight times during one revolution on the side toward which the wheel was currently rotating.
+This suggests eight pairs.
+On the opposite side, the weight G2, as it retracted upwards, produced no noise.

 Springs were part of the perception of contemporary witness Prof. Christian Wolff in Merseburg.
 He was near the wheel when Bessler was covertly handling it and heard the characteristic sound of a metal spring briefly vibrating.
 He concluded that Bessler acted on this spring when mounting one of the weights.
 Since they must have been tension springs, Bessler must have hooked them in and then let them go.
 It is obvious that this would have been the case with each of the weights and that there must therefore have been several springs in the wheel.
 This fact is significant because it conveys that the wheel would not have been able to run without springs.
 Even if Wolff only saw the bidirectional wheel in action, there is a high probability that the unidirectional wheel was also equipped with springs.
 This results from Bessler's statement that the gravitational drive of a wheel is only possible with a single operating principle.
 In the article "Speculation", the author states that the bidirectional wheel probably consisted of two unidirectional drives arranged one above the other, which could be set in motion as desired (in opposite directions).
 This is supported by the double thickness of the wheel and its comparatively short development time in Obergreisslau near Weissenfels.

-The author has given up experimenting for reasons of age.
-He encourages people who are currently working with Bessler's ideas to investigate the functionality of the above concepts and to report to him about their experiences via the website: www.volkerkeller.de
+The author has given up experimenting due to his age.
+He encourages people who are currently working with Bessler's ideas to investigate the functionality of the above concepts and to report to him about their experiences via the E-mail-address [email protected].
+(Please replace the exclamation mark used for spam protection with the number four.)